sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

     ```

-2. Using the CLI install the `cds` development kit globally by executing the following command:
+2. Using the CLI, install the `cds` development kit globally by executing the following command:

     ```Shell/Bash
     npm i -g @sap/cds-dk